But why on earth would I do this? Am I trying to put myself out of business? Far from it!

 Once you've decided on your measures, look back at your objectives and goals and check that they look reasonable.

-If you'd like to discuss your strategic marketing challenges and get some outside perspective on your business, drop me an email or phone call.
+If you'd like to discuss your marketing strategy challenges and get some outside perspective on your business, book a Clarity Call.